1000 Books

 Earn cool prizes at each milestone!Ripple the Otter reading his favorite book.

-100 Books: A cool temporary tattoo
+100 Books: Cool temporary tattoo

-500 Books: Free book!
+500 Books: Free book

 1000 Books: Tote bag and completion certificate